DEIM-Management-System/Manual/forAudience_en.md

 * If you are harassed in the oVice booth or some other places in DEIM, please take the following actions.
     1. Escape with all your might, such as closing the oVice window.
     2. Report to deim2022-program-chair@googlegroups.com.
-* If you see any harassment to other audiences / presenters, please report to the above address.
+* If you see any harassment to other participants / presenters, please report to the above address.

 ##  Procedures to attend an oral presentation session